Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

-At the level of maximum wind $z_m = 1$~km, the ratio $V/|u|$ in Hurricane Isabel increases up to $\sim 4$ in the outer core and up to $\sim 20$ in the eyewall.
-The impact of the surface heat flux should, however, be diminished by this altitude.
-The resulting mean horizontal temperature gradient at $z = z_m$ between the eyewall and the outer core (half of what the air has at the surface, Fig.~\ref{fig2}, point ii) should reflect both processes.

-Equation~(\ref{u}) indicates that in intense cyclones the air-sea temperature disequilibrium in the eyewall can be largely a product of cyclone's activity.
+Equation~(\ref{u}) also indicates that in intense cyclones the air-sea temperature disequilibrium in the eyewall can be largely a product of cyclone{\textquoteright}s secondary circulation.
 As the air moves over an isothermal oceanic surface and cools due to expansion, the air-sea temperature disequilibrium increases.
 In Hurricane Isabel 2003, the air cooled by $4$~K as it moved from the outer core to the eyewall -- this compares well to the estimated $T_s - T_0 \simeq 3$~K in the inner core.
 The disequilibrium is by $1$~K smaller than the adiabatic cooling of the air because the oceanic surface was also $1$~K colder in the inner core than in the outer core \citep[$27.5^{\rm o}$C versus $28.5^{\rm o}$C,][]{montgomery06}.
-This cooling of the oceanic surface in the eyewall can be attributed to different causes like turbulent mixing of the upper oceanic level by hurricane winds \citep{montgomery06} or to a smaller flux of solar radiation in the eyewall as compared to the storm's outskirts \citep{zhou2017}.
+This cooling of the oceanic surface in the eyewall can be attributed to different causes like turbulent mixing of the upper oceanic level by hurricane winds \citep{montgomery06} or to a smaller flux of solar radiation in the eyewall as compared to the storm{\textquoteright}s outskirts \citep{zhou2017}.
 Furthermore, if the surface air in the eyewall has cooled appreciably as compared to its ambient environment, it must have a high relative humidity, up to saturation.
-Thus, saturated air near the radius of maximum wind is also a product of cyclone's activity.
+Thus, saturated air near the radius of maximum wind is also a product of cyclone{\textquoteright}s activity.
 Once the air reaches saturation, it cannot easily cool further as there appears an additional source of heat (latent heat) not reflected in the right-hand part of Eq.~(\ref{u}).

 A stronger air-sea disequilibrium due to the drop of air temperature at the radius of maximum wind in the stronger storms is visible in models.
 For example, in Fig.~9c of \citet{wang20} in the strongest tropical cyclone (maximum wind speed over 90~m~s$^{-1}$) there is a pronounced local maximum of air-sea disequilibrium in the vicinity of maximum wind.
 In contrast, the weaker cyclones (maximum wind speeds about 50~m~s$^{-1}$) in Figs.~9a and 9b of \citet{wang20}, as well as all cyclones in Fig.~5 of \citet{wang21} (maximum wind speeds below $65$~m~s$^{-1}$), display a more monotonic decline of the air-sea disequilibrium from the outer environment towards the center.
 (Notably, while reporting these distinct patterns of air-sea disequilibrium, \citet{wang20} and \citet{wang21} did not analyze the magnitude of either radial velocity or radial gradient of air temperature.)
 For observed cyclones, the horizontal flow was still isothermal in Hurricane Earl 2010 (maximum wind speed 64~m~s$^{-1}$) but approached dry adiabatic in Hurricane Isabel 2003 (maximum wind speed 75~m~s$^{-1}$) \citep{smith13,bell08}.
 This suggests, as a hypothesis for further studies, that adiabaticity is approached in very intense cyclones only.